junobuild/docs/docs/miscellaneous/workarounds.md

 #### 6. Share the generated link

-A link (e.g.,`https://identity.internetcomputer.org/?action=add-passkey&ii=1122333` for an identity number `1122333`) will be generated and valid for 15 minutes.
+A link (e.g.,`https://id.ai/pair#12345`) will be generated and valid for 15 minutes.
 Copy and send this link to the person you want to share the identity with.

 #### 7. Approve the new passkey